 Pension from private pension fund (pensija no privātā pensiju fonda).
 A person making voluntary contributions to a private pension fund or having his/her employer making contributions on his/her behalf is entitled to additional old-age pension capital.
-Private pensions are not taxed.
+If voluntary contributions to a private pension fund are made by a private person, private pensions are not taxed.
+If the contributions are made by employer, private pensions are subject to PIT.